abalaji-blr/Projects/QuickReference/MathForMLAlgebra.md

 ## Orthogonal and Orthonormal Vectors

-**Orthogoanl Vector:** When two vectors are perpendicular, i.e.., angle between them is 90 degress.
+**Orthogonal Vector:** When two vectors are perpendicular, i.e.., angle between them is 90 degress.
 They are said to be **orthogonal vectors**.
 The dot product of two vectors is zero.

 **Orthonormal Vector:** When two vectors are perpendicular and their magnitude is 1.